 What I’d like to learn next:

 "I'd like to create a piece of art that’s to do with climate change that uses recycled materials."

 Our Art in the Community

-In July 2021, we were able to work with the local council to have picture frames installed in the underpass at the top pf the high street in Markyate Village.
+In July 2021, we were able to work with the local council to have picture frames installed in the underpass at the top of the high street in Markyate Village.
 In total, there are 18 frames in the underpass and so far there have been two celebrations of the children's artwork; the first was a set of art produced by the children that showed their views on climate change.
-In October 2021, the art was replaced with artwork that celebrated harvest and the autumn season, as shown below.
-New art pieces will be installed in June / July 2022.
+In July 2022, new artwork was installed in the subway, that was linked with the SACRE Inspire Project.

 Artist in Residence